 How’s about 10 steps to know whether you’re ready to go professional?

-Do you know how often I get asked what is needed to be a professional photographer.
-That the dream of traveling around the world and living it up far outweighs the 9 to 5?
+Do you know how often I get asked what is needed to be a professional photographer?
+That the dream of travelling around the world and living it up far outweighs the 9 to 5?

 But is it all its cracked up to be?
-Of course the answer is no as like anything else at the end of the day it is a job.
+Of course, the answer is no as with anything else at the end of the day it is a job.
 But it’s not just one job it’s actually several.
 As soon as you become self-employed you’re not having to be just a photographer.
-You also have to be a marketing person; an accountant; social media guru and whatever else you can think.
+You also have to be a marketing person; an accountant; a social media guru and whatever else you can think of.